 While many people know Seales from Insecure, she's also the creator and host of a live black-culture game show, aptly named Smart Funny & Black, which brings together all of her talents.
 "I get to sing, host, use my master's in African-American studies, and do comedy all in one space.
 This is the realization of a dream."

-In August, she's taking the show on the road with a 10-city Smart Funny & Black tour.
+In August, she took the show on the road with a 10-city Smart Funny & Black tour.
 "You don't have to be black to come to the show, that's not what it's about," Seales said.
 "It's about understanding and celebrating black culture and what we've contributed to this world."

 For Seales, it's all about truth, knowledge, and comedy, and as far as she's concerned, the three can coexist.
 Does she ever worry about being misunderstood?
 "I don't," she said, plain and simple.
 "You may not like how I'm saying something, but you know what the f*ck I'm saying," she said.
 "I don't speak no sh*t unless I know.
 Free speech doesn't mean freedom to talk out your ass without being checked.
 And I don't talk out my ass.
 I know what I'm talking about it.
 I didn't shade you.
 The facts shaded you."